FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

 -   very minimal information
-    -   at least in terms of student reviews, very few were shown and no link was provided to direct to more so there wasn’t much I could go off of there
+    -   at least in terms of student reviews, very few were shown and no link was provided to direct to more so there wasn't much I could go off of there
-    -   student reviews or reviews in general are vital for these kind of websites because they provide perspective to hopefuls - but unfortunately the best in depth reviews I could find of some of these bootcamps are all located on friggin’ [*Quora*](https://quora.com) which is fine, but they need to be shared with others too
+    -   student reviews or reviews in general are vital for these kind of websites because they provide perspective to hopefuls - but unfortunately the best in depth reviews I could find of some of these bootcamps are all located on friggin' [*Quora*](https://quora.com) which is fine, but they need to be shared with others too
 -   only 2 filters
     -   by topic and city (individually, not simultaneously)
-    -   otherwise, it’s just a long scrolling down of squares representing bootcamps with you trying to find one that appeals to you
+    -   otherwise, it's just a long scrolling down of squares representing bootcamps with you trying to find one that appeals to you
 -   very few bootcamps
-    -   there’s roughly \~200 legitimate coding bootcamps out there globally (give or take), but they only preview about \~50 of the more well known ones
+    -   there's roughly \~200 legitimate coding bootcamps out there globally (give or take), but they only preview about \~50 of the more well known ones